 Psychology is the study of human and animal behaviour.
 It is a science that investigates how organisms - primarily people - think, learn, perceive, feel, interact with one another, and understand themselves.
 As a Psychology student you'll study a variety of approaches to the discipline, ranging from the quantitative to the qualitative and personalised, and from theoretical to practical.
-Modern psychologists base their theories on observable and repeatable behavioural data, ranging from counts of simple behaviour in animals to verbal reports of emotions and feelings in humans.
-As a result, practical work in the laboratory or field is an essential part of this subject.
+Modern psychologists base their theories on observable and repeated behavioural data, ranging from counts of simple behaviour in animals to verbal reports of emotions and feelings in humans.
+Practical work in the laboratory or field is an essential part of this subject.
 Psychology is available in the BSc and the BAdvSci(Hons).

-If you study Psychology as a BSc major, you'll complete a capstone course in your final year, PSYCH 399 Communicating Psychology, where you'll work independently and in small groups to communicate psychological ideas and research, using a range of media, including grant proposals, podcasts and print.
+If you study Psychology as a BSc major, you can do a capstone course in your final year, PSYCH 399 Communicating Psychology.
+You'll work independently and in small groups to communicate psychological ideas and research, using a range of media, including grant proposals, podcasts and print.